 Execution modes and processes#

-There are two options available when selecting how execution processes are handled in n8n:
+There are two options available when selecting how n8n handles execution processes:

-own mode, each execution runs in its own, newly instantiated process (i.e. 1 execution = 1 running process).
-Running in this mode has the following benefits and disadvantages to consider:
+own mode, each execution runs in its own, newly instantiated process (one execution equals one running process).
+Running in this mode has the following benefits and disadvantages:

-This mode is recommended for running CPU intensive tasks to ensure processes do not block each other.
+n8n recommends this mode for running CPU intensive tasks to ensure processes don't block each other.

-own also reloads nodes on each execution, it is also the best mode for developing custom nodes.
+own also reloads nodes on each execution, it's also the best mode for developing custom nodes.

 There are two options available when setting the executions mode: